frenzymadness/pyconcz18_workshop/Workshop.md

 ampy -p /dev/ttyUSB0 put scripts/DS18B20.py main.py
 ```

 The first filename is the name of the script on your computer and the second one is the name of the script on the NodeMCU.
 When the name of the script on the NodeMCU is `main.py` it is executed automatically after every restart.
+When you are trying to upload, make sure that there are not any other serial connection active.

 ## Testing